Read the Freaking Manual

 Would you, could you, RTFM?"

 — The Internet Oracle

 open/close all folders

 - In Mobile Suit Gundam, Amuro Ray finds the Gundam's manual and literally has it open in his lap when he falls into the cockpit.

 - In the oddest usage of this trope, we turn to Smile Pretty Cure!.
 An accident turns Cure Happy into a Super Robot and, to get her to fight, one of the other Cures have to pilot her.
 The one to do so?
-Cure Beauty, who has no real interest in giant robots and is only able to pilot and effectively win the day was because she found and read the manual!
+Cure Beauty, who isn't even familiar with the concept of Giant Mecha and is only able to pilot and effectively win the day because resident Mecha-fangirl Yayoi handed her the manual earlier on.

 - In an issue of G.I.
 Joe: Special Missions, Slipstream attempts to pilot a Russian transport plane he has never flown before.
 He does attempt to read the manual, only to find it is Russian and Farsi; neither of which he can read.
 Fortunately the illustrations were clear.